Not So ‘Chill’ After Warning for Netflix Users

 on behalf of Scottish Business Resilience Centre

-Netflix users in Scotland are being urged to stay vigilant after an online scam has emerged targeting users’ login and bank account details
+NETFLIX and Prime users in Scotland are being urged to stay vigilant after an online scam has emerged targeting users’ login and bank account details

 The Scottish Business Resilience Centre (SBRC) is warning people who use the online streaming service to be on high alert following a spate of fraudulent emails.